 Are All Car Title Loans Bad?

-If you’ve read anything about car title loans and the companies that provide them, you know they are often considered to be predatory lenders.
-They prey on people with low credit scores and very few options.
-In many cases, lenders take advantage of these customers, knowing they can never afford to pay back the loan.
+Car title loans and the companies that provide them are often considered to be predatory lenders.
+This is because they prey on people with low credit scores and very few options.
+In many cases, lenders take advantage of these customers, knowing they can never afford to pay back the title loan.

 However, not all loan companies that provide title loans are bad.
-Those that fall under the better group of title lenders still charge high interest, but it might be in the double digits instead of triple digits.
-They offer a longer term, allowing you to pay off the loan a little at a time.
+Those who fall under the better group of title lenders still charge high interest, but it might be double digits instead of triple digits.
+In addition, they offer a longer term, allowing you to pay off the loan a little at a time.
 You might even find a loan term longer than 12 months, which could offer payments that you may find more affordable.

-While most loan companies are not the ideal choice for anyone seeking money to pay bills or to make a purchase, some lenders are better than others.
-It may take some effort and time, but you can find these lenders with a little research.
+While most car title loan companies are not the ideal choice for anyone seeking money to pay bills or make a purchase, some lenders are better than others.
+It may take some effort and time, but you can find these lenders with a bit of research.
 Look for companies that offer affordable terms and multiple options.

-Before you decide to seek out a car title loan, make sure you have no better alternative.
+Before you decide to get a car title loan, make sure you have no better alternative.
 Research companies and choose the one that is the best fit for your needs.
-Avoid those that seem to make you destined to fail because you risk losing your car if you default on the loan.
-Taking on any kind of loan isn’t a decision that should be made rashly, and a car title loan is certainly no exception.
+Avoid those that seem to make you destined to fail because you risk losing your car if you default on the title loan.
+Taking on any type of loan isn’t a decision you should make rashly, and a title loan is certainly no exception.